Part 1. Purpose

 If the amount of Title IV funds disbursed (if any) is less than the amount the student earned, the student is eligible for a post-withdrawal disbursement.
 If a student is eligible for a post-withdrawal disbursement of a Direct Loan, the student will be sent a notice and must notify the College that they want the loan applied to their account.
 A post-withdrawal disbursement of the Pell Grant will automatically be applied to tuition and fees.

 Refunds for state aid programs and non-state aid programs are calculated on a proportional basis using the state-mandated or institutional refund policy.
-To calculate the minimum refund due to the Minnesota State Grant Program, the SELF Loan program, and other state aid programs (with the exception of the Minnesota State Work Study program), the Minnesota Office of Higher Education Refund Calculation Worksheet is used.
+To calculate the minimum refund due to the Minnesota State Grant Program, the SELF Loan program, and other state aid programs (except the Minnesota State Work-Study program), the Minnesota Office of Higher Education Refund Calculation Worksheet is used.